Codecademy/docs/content/php/concepts/functions/functions.md

 ---
-Title: 'Functions'
+Title: "Functions"
-Description: 'Functions are blocks of code that can be repeatedly called by other code when it executes.
+Description: "Functions are blocks of code that can be repeatedly called by other code when it executes.
 A function is not called when it is defined, but only when another part of the code executes the function.
-The syntax for a user defined function in PHP is similar to other languages: php function functionName(parameters) { code to execute; }'
+The syntax for a user defined function in PHP is similar to other languages: php function functionName(parameters) { code to execute; }"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Parameters'
+  - "Parameters"
-  - 'Arguments'
+  - "Arguments"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Functions are blocks of code that can be repeatedly called by other code when it executes.